Today, we look at when (or if) you folks believe that Dallas “jumped the shark.”

 This is “Just Can’t Jump It,” a feature where we examine shows and whether they “jumped the shark.”
 Jumped the shark (coined by Jon Hein) means that the show had a specific point in time where, in retrospect, you realize that show was going downhill from there.
 Not every show DOES jump the shark.
 Some shows just remain good all the way through.
 And some shows are terrible all the way through.
 What we’re looking for are moments where a show that you otherwise enjoyed hit a point where it took a noticeable nose dive after that time and if so, what moment was that?

 So first…DID IT JUMP THE SHARK?
-I think it is probably not unreasonable to say so.
+I think so.

 Let me know what you think in the comments or on social media!